Fuel Pump Repair and Replacement at Made in Japan/USA/Europe in Campbell, CA

 If you are driving at a consistently high speed and your engine suddenly starts sputtering before returning to normal, this means that the fuel pump cannot provide a constant stream of fuel to the engine at the ideal pressure.
 If you are experiencing this, feel free to drive over to Made in Japan/USA/Europe so we can check your fuel pump out.

 - Stalling at high temperatures.

 Stalling with a combination of a high internal temperature in your vehicle usually means there is a problem with your fuel pump's motor.

 - Loss of power under stress.

-If you experience a loss of power when you are driving uphill in Boise, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.
+If you experience a loss of power when you are driving uphill in Fruitdale, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.

 - Car surging.